 Lake Michigan: Adventure Sports

 From wreck diving to parasailing and kayaking, there is no shortage of opportunities for adventure on Lake Michigan.
 Over thirty parks are located on the shores of this Great Lake and the islands that dot it.
-There are a number of stunning spots like Empire Beach, St Joseph and Grand Haven State Park for beach lovers.
+There are a number of stunning spots like Empire Beach, St Joseph, and Grand Haven State Park for beach lovers.

-Sleeping Bear Dunes National Lakeshore give rise to sandy dunes that reach a height of 450 feet above Lake Michigan.
+Sleeping Bear Dunes National Lakeshore gives rise to sandy dunes that reach a height of 450 feet above Lake Michigan.
 Here, you can swim in the lake, hike through the park or climb the dunes.

 Lake Huron: Sand Dunes and Relaxation

-Lake Huron is known for its sand dunes, wildlife and islands.
+Lake Huron is known for its sand dunes, wildlife, and islands.
 Its extensive shoreline is rocky and the lake is home to over 30,000 islands.
-The Harrisville area may have a great stretch of sand beaches in the Michigan area (and a pretty white lighthouse, we might add), but St. Ignace serves as an ideal spot for a picnic or walk; it has great views of Michigan's Mackinac Bridge.
+The Harrisville area may have a great stretch of sandy beaches in the Michigan area (and a pretty white lighthouse, we might add), but St. Ignace serves as an ideal spot for a picnic or walk; it has great views of Michigan's Mackinac Bridge.
 Bruce Peninsula National Park in Canada, on the Georgian Bay shoreline, is also a popular destination with a grotto visitors enjoy.

-It's the second largest Great Lake and the fourth largest lake in the world.
+It's the second-largest Great Lake and the fourth largest lake in the world.
 The Strait of Mackinac connects Lake Huron with Lake Michigan.